How Roots to Sky approaches Life & Emotional Guidance

 THE UNION OF BODY AND MIND (Yin & Yang)

-We now have to ask… why did these roots get damaged to begin with?
+We now have to ask… how did these roots get damaged to begin with?

 I often use an amoeba and petri dish metaphor.
-Apparently an experiment (the story is more important than the literal citation, I’ll look into it however) was done where poisonous ink was injected into a small petri dish with an amoeba.
+Apparently, an experiment (the story is more important than the literal citation, I will edit this to provide the source) was done where poisonous ink was injected into a small petri dish with an amoeba.
 The little amoeba can’t survive surrounded by the toxic environment, so to adapt it engulfed the ink and sealed it off in a vacuole within itself.
 It then lived at a sub-quality but basically functional life.
 However, when it was moved into a bigger dish, it then travelled to the far side, ejected the ink, and then moved away to safety.

 DREAMSCAPES (The Stories of Our Souls)

-Dreamwork is a tool I use, but with any tool it is best used when is appropriate and may not be explored in your session.
+Dreamwork is a tool I use, but as with any tool, it is best used when is appropriate and may not be explored in your session.
 We all dream, we just may not be able to recall them.
-This is a prime example of the wholistic traditional perspective — Dreams are an aspect of the ‘Wood’ element, embodied in the Chinese ‘Liver’ organ.
+Here we find a prime example of the wholistic traditional perspective — Dreams are an aspect of the ‘Wood’ element, embodied in the Chinese ‘Liver’ organ system (again, not the literal organ, but a collection of functions).
 Bringing the Wood system back to its harmonious flow results in dreams becoming harmonized — not too vivid or nightmarish; nor mundane, colourless, or forgotten altogether.
 Perhaps then, upon their return of communicating with you, will we know the time is ripe for transformation…